joelscreen/python-projects/README.md

 py -3 -m pip install
 ```

+## Prerequisites
+- pip
+- python 3.13.7
+- basic understanding of python and the library used in the project in case of errors or bugs
+- optional: pycharm (as the projects are made in pycharm)

+## Optional: Cloning the repo

 ## Suggestion and bugs
 Feel free to give suggestions on features or code organizing by pulling a request.
 Also pull up an issue if you find any bugs or error in the code.
 Your issue will be responded asap.